Serious question: Why did you build your website?

 You now have a reason for content creation: your customers.

-Part 2: Use Effective Content and Formats
+Part 2: Effective Content Means a Variety of Formats

 Do you write long-form blog posts covering a big topic?
 Do you shoot and publish video on your site and YouTube?
 Do you stream on Twitch, do a podcast, or mostly do interviews?